-The following PICOTS were used to select literature to inform this review.
+The following PICO was used to select literature to inform this review.

-The population of interest are individuals with RLS.
+The population of interest is individuals with RLS.

 The test being considered is PSG.
 PSG records multiple physiologic parameters relevant to sleep.
 Video recording may also be performed during PSG to assess parasomnias such as RBD.
-Patients with RLS are managed by sleep disorder specialists, neurologists, and primary care providers in an outpatient clinical setting.